lbl-srg/obc/specification/source/useCases.rst

 ---------------------------  ---------------------------------------------------
 Preconditions                HVAC system model connected to building model.
                              The repeated elements in the HVAC system model (i.e. the terminal boxes) must be tagged and numbered.

-                             (Phil: HVAC system model = components + connections, including sensors and actuators;
-                             building model = envelope/fabric, internal gains and occupancy schedules.)

-                             (Phil: we have a naming problem: we need a concise way of refering to the combination of the HVAC 'system' model, the 'building' model and the control sequence(s).)

                              Preconfigured control sequence, stored in an OpenBuildingControls-compatible library.
                              The terminal boxes control blocks must be tagged to indicate that they can be replicated by a predefined